jenkins-x/jx-docs/content/en/docs/v3/getting-started/on-premise.md

 Jenkins X installs `nginx` which has a `LoadBalancer` kubernetes `Service` to implement ingress.
 But the underlying kubernetes platform needs to implement the load balancing network and infrastructure.
 This comes out of the box on all public clouds.

-However on premise you need to install something like [MetalLB](https://metallb.universe.tf/)
+With an on-premise kubernetes cluster you need to install something like [MetalLB](https://metallb.universe.tf/)

 #### Storage